Submission Preparation Checklist

 In order to minimize the reception and mainly the publication of plagiarized papers, JMI will check all submitted articles for plagiarism using Turnitin software.

 Readers insight publisher is committed to provide quality service and to work in an open and accountable way that builds the trust and respect of all our stakeholders.
 One of the ways in which we can continue to improve our service is by responding positively to complaints, and by putting mistakes right.
-Stakeholders can email their quires, complaints, and suggestions at email@example.com.
-All quires will be responded within 7 working days.
+Stakeholders can email their quires, complaints, and suggestions at firstname.lastname@example.org.
+All quires will be responded to within 7 working days.